toUpperCase78/real-racing-3-vehicles/README.md

 * `Service Time` : Required total servicing time in minutes
 * `Service Cost` : Required servicing cost in R$
 * `Availability` : Indicates whether or not the vehicle is available for sale
+* `Exclusive Events` : Indicates whether or not the vehicle has its own exclusive events when fully upgraded (new in v4)

 ## My Outcomes